MarcoYou/MarcoYou.github.io/_posts/2020-12-04-01-Portfolio-Theory-Basics.md

 There is no difference between the two formlae above.
 Conventionally people tend to use more the first one because it is simpler to draw a graph since there is no y-intercept whereas the second formula does have y-intercept which is \\(r_f\\).
 It is although the same.

-Monst importantly from the formula, we remark that it's a linear function.
-And this equality relation (or quation) is called **fundamental relation of CAPM**.
+Most importantly from the formula, we remark that it's a linear function.
+And this equality relation (or equation) is called **fundamental relation of CAPM**.

 ### 5.4 Interpretation